aditya-co-des/git_practice/README.md

 # git_practice
-this repository is for practicing git
+this repository is for practicing git.
+GITHUB